freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 01/07/2022 "It's been 24 hours since we've heard from the devs.
+Is anyone listening to our concerns?"
+Answer: Yes

 + 01/06/2022 "Hey guys, been out of this discord for a few months.
 I see you've delivered the airdrop, but what's next"?
 Answer: Read FAQ

 + 01/05/2022 "Haven't been in this discord in a few months.
 Is this project dead?"
 Answer: No